atis06/kubeflow_project/README.md

 This guide has been made for Challenge 035 - Data Scientist - Kubeflow project by Attila Kántor.

 ## What is Kubeflow?
-**Kubeflow** is a **Kubernetes** based machine learning platform developed by Google to enhance and make easier the deployment of machine learning pipelines.
-Kubeflow implements distributed and scalable solutions through creating chain of separated **Docker** containers for elements of the ML pipeline (e.g. training, serving, monitoring and logging) on the Kubernetes cluster called components.
+[Kubeflow](https://www.kubeflow.org/docs/started/getting-started/) is a [Kubernetes](https://kubernetes.io/) based machine learning platform developed by Google to enhance and make easier the deployment of machine learning pipelines.
+Kubeflow implements distributed and scalable solutions through creating chain of separated [Docker](https://www.docker.com/) containers for elements of the ML pipeline (e.g. training, serving, monitoring and logging) on the Kubernetes cluster called components.
 The goal of the platform is to leverage the flexibility and reproducibility of Kubernetes and Docker.

 ## How to install Kubeflow?
-Kubeflow can be installed on Linux, Windows and also on Mac.
-I will show you how to make it work on Windows, but you can easily do it on your local system by following **this tutorial.**
+Kubeflow can be installed on Linux, Windows and also on MacOs.
+I will show you how to make it work on Windows, but you can easily do it on your local system by following [this tutorial](https://www.kubeflow.org/docs/started/workstation/).
 Setup Kubeflow (MiniKF) on Windows:
-You will need to install **Vagrant** and **Virtual Box**.
+You will need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/wiki/Downloads).
  1. Create a project folder.
  2. Open command prompt as administrator.
 	*vagrant init arrikto/minikf